kmarcie/mkhud/README.md

 PrismHUD (JarateKing) - This hud was really different, and I really liked it.
 Heavily inspired by this hud as well.

 MaterialHUD (Rawrsor) - Although it's not completely done yet, a lot of the elements in my hud were inspired by his.
-The material dropshadows, etc. I used his .vtf files as well (Shadows and the blurfact)
+The material dropshadows, etc. I used his .vtf files as well (Shadows and the blurfact).
+He answered the questions I had about hud editing as well. :)

+teamfortress.tv HUD mods/HUD Q&A thread - The stuff people have posted in this thread is absolutely amazing.
+Some of the stuff posted in that thread inspired me quite a bit.
+I also owe a huge thanks to the people that go on the HUD Q&A thread and answer people's questions about hud editing.
+I had quite a few and most of them were answered the next hour or day.